IIIF/api/source/presentation/4.0/index.md

 >
 **Key Points**
-* This example uses some of the Scene-Specific resources introduced in the next section.
+* This example uses some of the Scene-Specific resources introduced in [3D Supporting Resources](#3d-supporting-resources).
 * A Point Selector explicitly places the model in the Scene via the Painting Annotation's [`target`][prezi-40-model-target] property.
 In the previous example, there was an implicit Point Selector placing the model at (0,0,0) because no explicit Point Selector was provided.
 * The provided Light should replace any default lighting the client might have.
 {: .note}